 In 1998 Holly packed her bags and went off backpacking around the world, returning just in time for the millennium.
 This experience not only reignited a love of exploring and discovering new places, but also solidified her views of the value of outdoor experiences being an integral part of the learning process, and of the many benefits of the great outdoors.
 She has applied this view throughout her career in education.

 Before setting up Fish in a Tree, Holly had been lucky enough to have had vibrant and varied experience of working in education.
-She started her career as a class teacher in key stage 2, and soon became a key part of a team who transformed a failing school, by developing a brand new curriculum which the pupils controlled, based around a town and creating real life scenarios.
+She started her career as a class teacher in key stage 2 and soon became a key part of a team who transformed a failing school by developing a brand new curriculum controlled by the pupils.
+This was based around a town, creating real life scenarios.
 Pupils ran the town’s democracy, economy and community; the results of the school doubled, and it was recognised for its innovation, attracting visitors from all over the world.
 It was championed by the DfES Innovations Unit and the QCA Futures Unit.
 During this time, Holly became an AST in creative thinking and learning skills, supporting fellow professionals and delivering workshops and training throughout Derbyshire.

 Since being small, Mark has always been passionate about the great outdoors.
 He is most at home when sitting outside his tent in the middle of nowhere, cooking over a campfire.
 Mark is married to Lorraine, who also works with Fish in a Tree (see below); their two children are familiar faces at our holiday clubs.

 Mark worked in construction for many years before choosing to work for himself; using his skills to do small scale renovation work and home improvements.
 Mark has an expansive knowledge of bushcraft, survival and all things nature.
 He works with Holly once a week, helping to deliver forest schools to the Fish in a Tree home ed. group, passing on his skills and injecting a strong dose of fun!
 He is also involved in holiday clubs.